These three steps will assure the trouble-free processing of your projects:

 The Genome Center Cores work with all University of California labs, with outside academic labs and National Laboratories, as well as with industry customers.
 It is important to understand how the Core facility works in order to derive full benefit from us.
-The information below summarizes our policies and procedures – please read carefully and if you have any questions or concerns, contact us.
+The information below summarizes the procedures – please read carefully and if you have any questions or concerns, contact us.

 Setting Up Your Account & Billing